Jayanth-daramalla/DataMart-data-analysis/README.md

 # DataMart-data-analysis
-Data cleaning and data exploration of datamrt sales
+Data cleaning and data exploration of datamart sales